 Athlon counts down the best in the game's history

-Tiger Woods' victory in the 2018 Tour Championship might have been, in some ways, the most significant of his career.
-Given the outpouring of emotion and support as he completed his improbable comeback from golf oblivion, it was undeniably the most popular of his 80 PGA Tour wins.
+It was all set up by his victory in the 2018 Tour Championship, which might have been, in some ways, the most significant of his career.
+Given the outpouring of emotion and support as he completed his improbable comeback from golf oblivion, it was undeniably the most popular of his 81 PGA Tour wins (until the 2019 Masters, that is).
 And coming five years and four back surgeries after his 79th, it was certainly the most unlikely.

 As fans swarmed the 18th fairway at East Lake to be near Tiger as he completed his two-shot win, it became crystal clear just what Woods means to the sport.
 That memorable scene vaulted Tiger from the realm of icy, detached superstar to People's Champion, something more akin to Arnold Palmer than Jack Nicklaus, the player to whom he's been so often compared.

-Woods' win also solidifed his grip on the top spot in our ranking of the 20 Greatest Golfers in history.
+Flash forward to April 14, 2019, and Woods' Masters win solidifed his grip on the top spot in our ranking of the 20 Greatest Golfers in history.
 It's an illustrious list, one that runs the gamut from charismatic swashbucklers (Seve, Phil, Arnold) to methodical technicians (Vijay, Sir Nick) to transcendent figures (Tiger, Jack, Arnold).

 Speaking of Palmer, the King remained the world's most important golfer until his death, and his legacy will live on as long as there's televised golf.
 In fact, were it not for Palmer, you wouldn't be reading this list, and golf would still be struggling to gain a foothold on the American sports landscape.